 Liam Keyes waves adieu to two Spurs favourites and discusses; were we right to cut loose the Beast and Lewis Holtby?
 Could they have added something to Mauricio Pochettino’s Spurs?

 Liverpool’s 3-0 victory at White Hart Lane last week was the third time they have beaten us in a row without conceding.
 Where exactly do we keep going wrong?
 And will we get better in time?
 A debut article by Liam Keyes

-Right then.
-1882 have been given blocks 15 and 16 of the West lower for the U21 Premier League game between Tottenham and Southampton for Friday, 12 September 2014 […]
+1882 have been given block 16 of the West lower for the U21 Premier League game between Tottenham and Southampton for Friday, 12 September 2014 […]

 It’s a simple idea.
 Just but a striker.
 He will score goals, he will bring us joy, success, harmony and a taste of lilywhite ambrosia.
 But is it really that simple?
 Lee Hunt makes his debut and discusses.

 Wilson returns to talk us through a rather quiet transfer window and examine what it means for us this season.